 You should not expect addiction treatment in Roath to completely “cure” you of all your addictive impulses or feelings.

-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+It has taken a long time to develop the complexities of drug or alcohol addiction in your life, and it will take time and awareness for them to be resolved.

-All of this requires patience, dedication, and active involvement.
+All of this takes patience, diligence, and active participation.

 No two people are alike, so the time it takes for the detox phase to last will depend on things like the length of dependency, the history of addiction and the degree to which the dependency has taken hold of the body.

 After the first 7 days, here's what you can expect...